CloudBoltSoftware/terraform-provider-cloudbolt/examples/order-blueprint/README.md

 The Username, Password, Group, and Environment can be changed by passing different values for their corresponding Terraform Variables.
 For more information, see the Terraform Variables documentation: https://www.terraform.io/docs/configuration-0-11/variables.html#environment-variables

+## Terraform Variables

+The file `terraform.tfvars.dist` contains the necessary varaible inputs with values listed above.
+Feel free to change these, or pass your own variables to `terraform` with `-var 'var=value'` to override them.

+e.g., if you want to run this example on your CloudBolt instance, you might change `CB_PROTOCOL` to `https`, `CB_HOST` to `my.cb.internal` and `CB_PORT` to `443`.

+The only part of this example which is not configurable is the name of the Blueprint and Action.

 ## TeraformAction01

 An example of the Action which generates the above 6 parameters is as follows: